egel/egel.github.io/_posts/2018-06-16-pushing-dockerfile-image-to-docker-registry-in-your-private-gitlab-instance.md

 ### Build and push the image to the registry

-Secondly, to build the <code>Dockerfile</code> image and tag it you have to use command:
+Secondly, to build the `Dockerfile` image and tag it you have to use command:

 ```bash
 docker build --tag my-private-node-8:latest ~/workspace/directory-with-dockerfile-inside/